 To initiate the registration process players have to provide an email account address.
 Lottomat.com sends an “activation link” to complete the registration process at which time you add your personal details.
 The next step is putting money in your account to play.
 There is a minimum deposit requirement of €10.
 Weird, Lottomat says in their FAQ there is a minimum purchase of €2 when using a credit card.

 Getting Your Winnings from Lottomat

-Any winnings under USD 2,500 (or the equivalent in your account currency) are deposited straight to your account.
+Any winnings under USD 2,500 (or the equivalent in your account currency) are deposited straight into your account.
 Anything over that might involve being deposited manually or you might have to get it yourself.
-Winnings over USD 10,000, Lottomat.com charges a 10% fee.
+For winnings over USD 10,000, Lottomat.com charges a 10% fee.
 Well, they say that this is used to cover the costs of getting your money, which is kinda a contradiction if you are getting it yourself.
 If you’re withdrawing your winnings through the credit card you originally used to deposit the money, be aware that you can only withdraw an equal amount to what you’ve deposited.
 Customer service advised that anything above this amount would have to be transferred to a bank account.
 There is a minimum withdrawal amount of €10.

 Who Can Play?

 There is absolutely nothing in Lottomat.com’s terms and conditions or FAQ that says who can or cannot play online lotteries here.
 The only thing they refer to in their T&C is that players have to respond to their own countries’ taxes.
 Players can opt to not provide any personal information – that is until they go to collect their winnings.

 Miscellaneous at Lottomat

 Under the terms and conditions, there is a section called “Miscellaneous” where Lottomat.com says “You agree to receive information from the Company electronically or through a cellular network.”
 Now I wonder what that means.
 Guess I am going to find out if this means I’m going to start receiving spam and other advertising.

 Lottomat.com’s Customer Service